 Education BS in Clinical Laboratory Science from UNC-CH.

-Teaches/Directs Hematology I and II Laboratories, Microbiology I Laboratory, Microbiology II and Lab, Phlebotomy, Safety.
+Teaches/Directs Hematology I and II Laboratories, Microbiology I and II Laboratories, Phlebotomy, Safety.

 Research/Scholarly Interests Academic Integrity in CLS and CLT programs; Phlebotomy standards.